cubiq/ComfyUI_InstantID/README.md

 InstantID requires `insightface`, you need to add it to your libraries together with `onnxruntime` and `onnxruntime-gpu`.

 The InsightFace model is **antelopev2** (not the classic buffalo_l).
-Donwload the models (for example from [here](https://drive.google.com/file/d/18wEUfMNohBJ4K3Ly5wpTejPfDzp-8fI8/view?usp=sharing)) and place them in the `ComfyUI/models/insightface/models/antelopev2` directory.
+Download the models (for example from [here](https://drive.google.com/file/d/18wEUfMNohBJ4K3Ly5wpTejPfDzp-8fI8/view?usp=sharing) or [here](https://huggingface.co/MonsterMMORPG/tools/tree/main)) and place them in the `ComfyUI/models/insightface/models/antelopev2` directory.

 The **main model** can be downloaded from [HuggingFace](https://huggingface.co/InstantX/InstantID/resolve/main/ip-adapter.bin?download=true) and should be placed into the `ComfyUI/models/instantid` directory.
 (Note that the model is called *ip_adapter* as it is based on the [IPAdapter](https://github.com/tencent-ailab/IP-Adapter) models).